 I am a big fan of my Kindle Paperwhite and I do most of my reading on there.
 I get advanced reader copies of E-books from Netgalley, E-books from the Libby app through my local library membership and I also like to find Kindle deals on Amazon.

-When I do read hard copy books I tend to check them out at my local library, borrow them from a friend or sometimes I get them sent from book publishers.
+When I do read hard copy books I tend to check them out at my local library, borrow them from a friend or I get them sent from book publishers and authors.
 I do buy books but I tend to buy them once I have read them and loved them!